-Travelling by train is a great way to make your holiday greener!
-We've now added a carbon calculator to our booking tool to show you how much you'll save by going by rail.
+Travelling by train is a great way to make your travel greener!
+We've added a carbon calculator to our booking tool to show you how much you'll save by going by rail.

 Ever wanted to know precisely how great you are for taking the train instead of flying?
 Well now you can!
-The newest addition to the Loco2 booking tool estimates how much carbon you’ll save by travelling by train versus an equivalent flight.
+Loco2's booking tool estimates how much carbon you'll save by travelling by train versus an equivalent flight.

 The green travel debate

 There are lots of fantastic green travel initiatives.
 For example, we love the Travel Foundation, whose mission statement, that holidays should be "good for local communities, the environment, holidaymakers and tourism businesses", hits the nail on the head.
 Despite great projects like this, we often feel there's something missing from the debate.